Library Tutorials

 Virtual reality experiences are hosted in the Basement Creative Lab, located in the west tunnel of the parking garage level (there's a giant mural on the wall--you can't miss it!)

-Requests must be made at least one week in advance; please wait for a confirmation email from a library staff member before assuming your time is reserved.
-Please note that sessions may be no longer than two hours (that's how long the batteries last!).
+• Requests must be made at least one week in advance; please wait for a confirmation email from a library staff member before assuming your time is reserved.

 The following is a list of apps currently available on the headsets: